-16. CONSIDERATIONS ON THE LETTER FROM THE CHAIRMAN FOR CORPORATE GOVERNANCE COMMITTEE
+16. CONSIDERATIONS ON THE LETTER FROM CORPORATE CHAIRMAN FOR GOVERNANCE COMMITTEF

-The letter from the Chairman of the Corporate Governance Committee was brought to the attention of all Directors and Statutory Auditors and made the subject of a specific presentation to the Board of Directors.

-The 2024 recommendations (except for those concerning enhanced voting rights) concern issues that have already been the subject of specific attention by the Board of Directors and the Board Committees.
+The letter from the Chairman of the Corporate Governance Committee was brought to the attention of all Directors and Statutory Auditors.
+The recommendations for 2025 relate to issues that are already the subject of attention, where appropriate, by the Board of Directors and the Board Committees.